How to be saved: only believe Christ paid for your sins. Done. Salvation cannot be lost, even if you stop believing.

 Argument #7: The trinity cannot fit into the teaching from 1 Corinthians 8:6 and Ephesians 4:6

-Ephesians 4:6 One God and Father of all, who is above all, and through all, and in you all.
+Ephesians 4:6 (Like) one God and Father of all, who is above all, and through all, and in you all.

-Furthermore you also have the contradiction that some Unitarians will state "one" should refer to "one purpose", which isn't compatible with 'one God'.
+Furthermore you also have the contradiction that some Unitarians will state "one" should refer to "one purpose", which isn't compatible with '(like) one God'.
 This is what happens when you play messy word games, and word games in a language foreign to the Bible.

 Argument #8: Christ is not God, as he was a man like us